-- Saw the dowel in half and sand the cut smooth.
+- Saw the dowel in half and sand the cut end smooth.

-- Cut ribbon and knot around the ring in any pattern or randomly as you like.
+- Cut the ribbon and tie it with knots around the ring in any pattern or randomly as you like.
 To hold the ribbon in place, knot tightly around the hoop with two double overhand knots.

 Alternatively, you can also wrap the ribbon around the hoop sideways.